 I also put a corner shower shelf in the corner of the bathroom and hung a full-length mirror over the door.

-I love over cabinet storage.
-I use these towel bars for hanging both my hand towel and a bath mat.
+I love storage items that hang on a cabinet door.
+I use over-the-cabinet-door towel bars for hanging both my hand towel and a bath mat.

 This is the “before” and “after” view of our bedroom.
 I replaced the bedspread with an inexpensive down comforter and duvet cover from Target which I love; the comforter keeps me warm and cozy in winter but doesn't make my husband hot in the summer, and the duvet cover feels like a sheet on the bottom and can be removed and laundered so we don't have to use a flat sheet, which makes bed making a cinch.